EarToEarOak/SDRSharp-Net-Remote/readme.md

 Run the installer and point it to an installation of SDRSharp, this will copy the necessary files and register the plugin.

 ## Testing ##
-Start SDRSharp and check the plugin control panel is shown on the left side of the main window and 'Enable' is ticked.
+Start SDRSharp and check the plugin control panel is shown on the left side of the main window and 'Network' is ticked.

 Run: